Applicant Calendar: Financial Aid

 - Your first step in applying for aid is always filing your taxes, so go ahead and complete this as soon as you possibly can.
 Having completed your taxes makes filing the FAFSA much easier thanks to the new feature that allows you to import your tax information directly from the IRS.
 Even though you are no longer required to, it is still important for you to include parent information on the FAFSA as it may qualify you for additional aid (this will not affect your Federal Loan eligibility).

 - If for some reason, you are unable to complete your taxes early, you can still complete your FAFSA using estimates, but there is a greater chance that you will be selected for verification; a process that will require you to submit copied of your tax transcripts before we can process aid.

-- Starting in the middle of February, USC’s main financial aid office will start sending requests for information and verification documents that will be needed to complete your financial aid package.
-You can also download copies of some of these forms by logging into VIP and selecting Financial Aid Application Status, or by visiting Casey Wiley at the SOM Greenville campus.
+- Starting in the middle of February, USC’s main financial aid office will begin sending requests for information and verification documents that will be needed to complete your financial aid package.
+You can also download copies of some of these forms by logging into SSC and selecting Financial Aid Application Status, or by visiting Casey Wiley at the SOM Greenville campus.

 - Be sure to check your SPAM folders and add USC Financial Aid to the safe senders list.

 - March 1st is the priority submission date for your FAFSA, so even if you haven’t finalized your school choice or received your admissions information yet, we still recommend that you complete the FAFSA and include our school code: 003448.

 - March 1st is also the priority deadline to submit your Scholarship Application Form.
 While we will continue to accept forms after this date, students who meet the priority deadline will be given first consideration.

 - Scholarship Committee will meet and first-round scholarship notifications will be sent by the end of the month.